New Super-Crisp Images of Neptune Show How Far Our Telescopes Have Come

 The Very Large Telescope consists of four telescopes with 8.2-meter (27-foot) mirrors in northern Chile’s Atacama Desert.
 Today, scientists at the observatory have released the first observations taken with laser tomography, the new adaptive optics mode on its GALACSI unit, which works alongside a spectrograph instrument called MUSE on one of the telescopes.

 Essentially, the Earth’s atmosphere distorts the appearance of things in space, causing stars to twinkle and blurring distant objects.
 If you want to observe from the ground, you have to find a way to correct for the blur, and if you want to know how much blur to correct for, you need to a reference point.
-The VLT has a facility with that shines four bright lasers into space, creating a fake star in the night sky.
+The VLT has a facility that shines four bright lasers into space, creating a fake star in the night sky.
 It then uses the blur on the laser to inform a computer-controlled mirror that constantly changes shape.
 This corrects for the atmosphere’s effects so that MUSE can take a crisper picture.

 It makes a clear difference.